DanishSiddiq/flight-employee-frontend/README.md

 **Features**
 * component definition and separation
 * routes declartion - public and private
-* condition rendering
+* conditional rendering
-* multiple hooks utilization
+* different hooks usage
-* services definition for accessing API's
+* servicesimplementation for fetching from different API's
-* models creation
+* models definition and usage
-* storage utilization
+* auhtorization implementation

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).